 The Honors College is an integral part of the UMBC community, offering talented students a challenging and interdisciplinary academic program within the broader university. and interdisciplinary academic program within the broader university. and interdisciplinary academic program within the broader university.

-Interdisciplinary Studies (INDS) serves UMBC students whose interests and professional goals reach beyond the boundaries of a traditional major.
+Individualized Study (INDS) serves UMBC students whose interests and professional goals reach beyond the boundaries of a traditional major.
 In-depth advising combines with a core curriculum to help students design and implement unique, interdisciplinary degrees.

 The Meyerhoff Scholars Program is at the forefront of efforts to increase diversity among future leaders in science, technology, engineering, mathematics, and other related fields.
 The UMBC Meyerhoff family is strong with alumni across the nation.